 If a cyclist with PFPS regularly demonstrates a more dorsiflexed ankle position during the pedal stroke (heel lowered, toes raised), it’s possible that weakness in the ankle plantarflexors (the calves) may be playing a role.
 Calf raises performed on the leg press machine will be effective in improving that.
 Here are some guidelines to follow:

-– Don’t let the machine take your ankle into passive dorsiflexion.
+– Don’t let the machine take your ankles into passive dorsiflexion.
 Measure this first by standing up straight and lifting the front of each foot off the floor as high as it will go without leaning back.
-Ensure the machine doesn’t bring your ankle back past this point during the exercise.
+Ensure the machine doesn’t force your ankles back past this point during the exercise.

 – Place your feet on the bottom of the leg press platform with your heels slightly over the edge.

-– Maintaining a small bend in your knees, push the platform away from you and aim to get the arch of your feet as high as possible.
+– Maintaining a small bend in your knees, push the platform away from you and aim to get the arches of your feet as high as possible.

-– Slowly return your heels towards the platform making sure you don’t let those heels drop too far.
+– Slowly return your heels towards the platform making sure you don’t let your heels drop too far.

 Not being able to get out on your bike because of injury can be very frustrating.
-However, this can be a good time for reflection and gaining a better understanding of your body.
+This can be a good time for reflection and gaining a better understanding of your body, however.
 It’s also an opportunity to do things differently and set the foundations for better performance and an injury-free future.